How to Manage Your Time

 • Internal: Just hold on a second.

-Tip 1: Track your Time
+Tip 1: Track your Time (for a while)

 • Work hours ≠ Time you leave work - Time you arrive at work